sourcegraph/learn/posts/how-to-add-open-source-software-to-sourcegraph-cloud-video.md

 ---
-title: Video — How to add open source software to Sourcegraph cloud
+title: How to add open source software to Sourcegraph cloud (video)
 author: lisa-tagliaferri
 tags: [video, Sourcegraph, open source]
+publicationDate: August 30, 2021
 description: Find out how to add open source repos to Sourcegraph cloud so you can search across all the code you care about.
 image: https://storage.googleapis.com/sourcegraph-assets/learn/headers/install-sourcegraph-with-docker-screengrab.png
 imageAlt: Demo of how to add open source repositories to Sourcegraph cloud for indexing